 BILLING

 Dr. Hatzakis is an “out of network” physician for commercial insurance (ie., Premera, Aetna, Regence, etc.,).
-He does bill Labor and Industries for injured workers and PIP carriers for car accidents.
-He does not participate in Medicare and you cannot send bills to Medicare for his services.
+He bills State Labor and Industries, selected self insurers (SIE administrator) for injured workers and PIP carriers for car accidents.
+He does not participate in Medicare and you cannot send bills to Medicare for reimbursement for his services.

 Accessible, quality care:

-Dr. Hatzakis rates are much less than customary charges paid by insurance companies. which makes your care affordable and accessible.
-You pay Dr. Hatzakis, then upload or send your bill to your insurance.
-Your insurance will reimburse you for Dr. Hatzakis as an “out of network” visits at the rate of 50% or more, of “usual and customary fees”.
-Because his rates are lower than customary charges, insurers will reimburse you a significant proportion of Dr. Hatzakis fees.
-The web site will hold a credit card when you schedule, and you pay when you are seen, or, pay in advance, saving time during your visit and you can get a “superbill” when you are done.
+Dr. Hatzakis rates are typically much less than what hospitals bill and paid by insurance companies, making his care accessible.
+You pay Dr. Hatzakis directly, and send your “superbill” to your insurance, which will reimburse you as an “out of network” visit at the rate of 50% or more, but not of his fee, but 50% of the “usual and customary fees”.
+Because his rates are lower than customary charges, insurers may reimburse you a significant proportion of Dr. Hatzakis fees.
+The scheduling site will hold a credit card when you schedule, and you pay when you are seen, or, pay in advance, saving time during your visit.
 Insurers will also reimburse for all remote “Telehealth” visits during COVD-19.
-Dr. Hatzakis’ fees:
+Dr. Hatzakis’ fees

-* Routine office injections: joint injections, tendon injections, trigger point injections, nerve blocks, (not requiring ultrasound)
+* Routine office injections: joint injections, tendon injections, trigger point injections, nerve blocks.

 *** Referrals and prescriptions made by Dr. Hatzakis are generally covered by your insurance.